This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This post may contain affiliate links, which means if you make a purchase through one of these links, I may earn a commission (at no extra cost to you).

 I was always the last one chosen in high school gym.
 Football was the worst: I couldn’t catch the ball to save my life and throwing wasn’t much better.
 So when I invited my family to try a round of the fowling game in Detroit — that’s football bowling for anyone who’s not in the know — I got a lot of raised eyebrows.

-For one thing, no one really knew what fowling even was.
+For one thing, no one even knew what fowling was.
 Once I told them about this new sport, they were even less convinced.
-Both my parents and my sister are even less athletic than I am.
+That’s no surprise; both my parents and my sister are even less athletic than I am.